 McDonagh might no longer be as controversial (even an attack on the racial politics of Three Billboards failed to fully ignite), but audiences can still find his plays and films dangerous – not for what they say to us, but for how they make us feel.
 Go to a McDonagh play anywhere in the world and it’s a near certainty that you’ll hear people saying afterwards that they couldn’t believe they were laughing at such dark material.
 Yes, those plays provide an opportunity for us to see excellent actors like Aidan Turner and Pat Shortt at work.
 But fundamentally, they invite us to see ourselves and to ask why we’re drawn to jokes about things that just shouldn’t be funny.

-Prof Patrick Lonergan is Professor of Drama and Theatre Studies at NUI Galway, and author of The Theatre and Films of Martin McDonagh, which was published by Bloomsbury in 2012.
+Prof Patrick Lonergan is Professor of Drama and Theatre Studies in the School of English & Creative Arts at NUI Galway, and author of The Theatre and Films of Martin McDonagh, which was published by Bloomsbury in 2012.
 He is a former Irish Research Council awardee.